About the Summit

 Mission and History

-The Georgia State University Counseling and Testing Center’s Cultural Competency Summit evolved from the Biennial Cultural Competency Conference which had been in existence since 2004.
+The Georgia State University Counseling Center’s Cultural Competency Summit evolved from the Biennial Cultural Competency Conference which had been in existence since 2004.
 Both events share the primary goal of providing mental health professionals with an opportunity to further develop their knowledge, skills and awareness as it relates to cultural issues and working with diverse populations.
 This is achieved through various activities in which conferees have a chance to interact with one another and engage in relevant discussions about ongoing cultural dynamics in the context of their professional work and in society at large.